agungTuanany/NodeJS_course_by_maximillian/chapter-9-SQL-introduction/README.md

 are different commands.

-Above command wold be that selects all users, so all `entries`, all `records` in the `users` table where the age is greater than `28`.
+Above command wold be that selects all users, so all `entries`, all `records` in the `Users` table where the age is greater than `28`.

-We've hot a couple of keywords there which are making up that `SQL` language, so the structured query language simply has these keywords, and then we insert some `parameters` or some data we connect with these keywords.
+We've hot a couple of keywords there which are making up that `SQL` language, so the _structured query language_ simply has these keywords, and then we insert some **parameters** or some data we connect with these keywords.

 **[⬆ back to top](#table-of-contents)**
 <br/>